Vane487/API/README.md

-# API для пошуку користувачів
+# API for user searches